 Saturday, September 20th 1pm – 5pm

-In 2014 we head out to a 1947 Ned Pratt designed home that has not only been ‘A-listed’ on the Vancouver Heritage Register but has also been recognized as a Canadian Historic Site .
+The 2014 tour included a 1947 Ned Pratt designed home recognized as an A on the Vancouver Heritage Register.
 Pratt was instrumental in the early stages of the Modernist movement in Vancouver and the Saba Residence is a prime example of the Mid-Century integration of outdoor and indoor space.
 The Saba Residence is also one of the first in BC to utilize post and beam construction, a revolutionary construction method at the time.

 Beyond the impressive architecture, mid-century landscaping played a significant role in the design of these homes.
-No landscape architect is as well known or well respected as Cornelia Oberlander.
-Visit her second commission in Vancouver with all the original design elements.
+Internationally renowned landscape architect Cornelia Hahn Oberlander has been responsible for several projects around Vancouver including Robson Square.
+We were able to visit her second commission in Vancouver which still features all the original design elements.
 The only change to her original plan is a carp pond that replaced a patch of lawn.

 After the tour Ticket holders enjoyed a post-tour wine and cheese reception, with a talk by UBC SALA Associate Professor Sherry McKay about the history of Modernism in Vancouver, held at the Vancouver Maritime Museum.
 Designed by CBK Van Norman & Associates, the Maritime Museum is a wonderful example of mid-century A-frame construction.